tinuwalther/PSXiDiag/README.md

 Import the data from a CSV-file and create a Mermaid-Class-Diagram with the content of the object as Html with PSHTML.

-All libraries are included in the project in the assets-folder and no access to the Internet is needed.
+All libraries are included in the project in the assets-folder and no access to the Internet is needed, but the whole project must be installed on the target(s) where you open the file.

 ````PowerShell
 Set-Location .\PSXiDiag\bin